bradgrantham/sd_card_spi_tests/README.md

 This program uses libbuspirate (http://sourceforge.net/projects/libbuspirate/) to operate a Bus Pirate (http://dangerousprototypes.com/docs/Bus_Pirate) in SPI mode to connect with an SD memory card in SPI mode and read and write blocks.

+Notably, either libbuspirate or Bus Pirate's binary mode wouldn't receive any bulk SPI operations larger than 6 bytes.
+So I broke them up in a utility function.

+It's *really* slow.
+I don't know if that's the SPI clock or if it's the BusPirate protocol or a combination of all of the above...

 Some references:

 * http://elm-chan.org/docs/mmc/mmc_e.html